 Traditionally the scope is set at the beginning of a project, so time and resources can be estimated.
-Nowadays the complexity of most projects has increased dramatically, due to this complexity it becomes undesirable or even impossible to set a scope at the beginning of a project.
+Now a days the complexity of most projects has increased dramatically, because of this complexity it becomes undesirable or even impossible to set a scope at the beginning of a project.
 That is why Agile organizations turn the iron triangle upside down: time and resources are set, and the scope is estimated.
 Based on new insights during the project, the scope is constantly optimized.